davidmurdoch/easy-pbkdf2/README.md

 ###`weakHash( value )`

-Cranks out a collision resistant hash, relatively quickly.
+> Cranks out a collision resistant hash, relatively quickly.
-Not suitable for passwords, or sensitive information.
+> Not suitable for passwords, or sensitive information.

-Synchronous only
+*Synchronous only*

 #### Params:
- - **value**: String or Object. *Base64 encoded sha1 hash of `value*
+ - **value**: String or Object.
+Base64 encoded sha1 hash of `value`

 #### Returns:
  - A string; Base64 encoded sha1 hash of `value`

 ---

-###`random( bytes )`
+###`random( bytes, callback )`

-Universal random provider.
+> Universal random provider.
 Generates cryptographically strong pseudo-random data.

-Syncronous or Asyncronous
+*Syncronous or Asyncronous*

 #### Params:
   - **bytes**: Number.
 The number of bytes to return.